api3dao/old-api3-docs/request-response-protocol/authorizer.md

 ```
 [X, Y, 0, Z, T]
 ```
-This means that the requester should satisfy
+This means that the following must be satisfied
 ```
 (X AND Y) OR (Z AND T)
 ```
-to be considered authorized.
+for the request to be considered authorized.
 In other words, consequent authorizer contracts need to verify authorization simultaneously, while `0` represents the start of an independent authorization policy.

 From a logical standpoint, consequent authorizers get `AND`ed while `0` acts as an `OR` gate, providing great flexibility in forming a policy out of simple building blocks.
-We could also define a `NOT` gate here to achieve a full set of universal logic gates, but this not very useful in this context because authorizers tend to check for positive conditions ("have paid", "is whitelisted", etc.) and we would not need policies that require these to be false.
+We could also define a `NOT` gate here to achieve a full set of universal logic gates, but this not very useful in this context because authorizers tend to check for positive conditions ("have paid", "is whitelisted", etc.) and we generally would not need policies that require these to be false.
 Note that authorizer lists with multiple elements should not start or end with `0`, and `0`s should not be used consecutively, e.g., `[X, Y, 0, 0, Z, T]`.

-It should also be noted that one can implement a single authorizer that does all the required checks.
+It should also be noted that one can implement a single proxy authorizer that does all the required checks.

 ## Default behavior: Deny all access